golang/website/_content/ref/mod.md

   the corresponding release versions.
 For example, `v1.2.3-pre` comes before `v1.2.3`.
 * The build metadata suffix is ignored for the purpose of comparing versions.
-  Tags with build metadata are ignored in version control repositories, but build metadata is preserved in versions specified in `go.mod` files.
-The suffix `+incompatible` denotes a version released before migrating to modules version major version 2 or later (see [Compatibility with non-module repositories](#non-module-compat)).
+  The go command accepts versions with build metadata and converts them to pseudo-versions to maintain the total ordering between versions.
+The special suffix `+incompatible` denotes a version released before migrating to modules version major version 2 or later (see [Compatibility with non-module repositories](#non-module-compat)).